ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 relay for managing denial of service; see {{dos}}.
 It is also necessary to provide confidentiality protection for the unprotected requests and responses, plus protections for traffic analysis; see {{ta}}.

+Unsecured requests - such those with the "http" scheme as opposed to the "https" scheme - MUST NOT be used if the Oblivious Gateway and Target Resources are operated by different entities as that would expose both requests and response to modification or inspection by a network attacker.

+## Key Management

 An Oblivious Gateway Resource needs to have a plan for replacing keys.
 This might include regular replacement of keys, which can be assigned new key